theheking/babs-rna-seq-2024/practical_overview/Week6_Alignment.md

 - Reference annotations: A file with information on the location and structure of the genes in the human genome and a file with chromosome details.

 We will now use Kallisto's indexing function to prepare the transcriptome for analysis.
-The "Index" is a lookup table for the transcriptome that allows it to be more easily searched by Kallisto.
-First, let's organize our files by creating a new directory to hold our kallisto work.
+The "Index" is a lookup table for the transcriptome that allows Kallisto to search it more easily.
+First, let's organize our files by creating a new directory to hold our Kallisto work.

     $ mkdir -p /srv/scratch/zID/kallisto_human_ref/